ConvertCalculator Icon

 • Individual = 4 * 4 * 4 * 4 = 256 images needed

-See this tutorial on how to create a product configurator on how you can best apply layered images.
+See this tutorial on how to create a product configurator, which demonstrates how you can best apply layered images.

 How to load image layers

-There are two way to load image layers into your calculator.
-You either use the "Use Formula for Images" or you dont'.
-If you don't you can add images manually.
+There are two ways to load image layers into your calculator.
+You either use the "Use Formula for Images" or not.
+If you don't, you can add images manually.

 Use Formula for Images